ba4a/Computer-Vision/README.md

 - Provides a GUI for uploading and analyzing images
 - Displays annotated output with classification and total value in MKD

-## 🖼️ Folder Structure

-Before running, make sure you have the following structure: